Customize your rates

 Enter an amount in the first text box, and hit the Tab key to go the next field.
-Tip: you don't need to type ".00" at the end - it will automatically be added if needed.
+No need to type ".00" at the end - Terpsy will automatically add it for you if needed.
 A tooltip will appear and show an example when the cursor is in each of these text boxes (visible in the screenshot above).

 Plan, rate name, and billing unit

 Now pick the plan for which you're creating this rate, and type a name for that rate.
 While customers don't see plan names, they do see the name of rates, both in the rate sheet, and also on their invoices.